vsrinivas/fuchsia/toolchain.md

-This assumes that `${CLANG_TOOLCHAIN_PREFIX}` points to the `bin` directory of a Clang installation, with a trailing slash (as this Make variable is used in the Magenta build).
+This assumes that `${CLANG_TOOLCHAIN_PREFIX}` points to the `bin` directory of a Clang installation, with a trailing slash (as this Make variable is used in the Zircon build).
 For example, to use the compiler from your Fuchsia checkout (on Linux):

 ```bash